 Now even more IT agitations are on the way, once again being generated by employee demand.
 This time, users demand access to the growing pools of big data companies have amassed, and the insights they likely contain.
-If IT can't deliver the tools to access the information residing in corporate data lakes, employees will — just as they did in the BYOD era—find a workaround, which will likely put enterprise information at risk.
-Thus, there is no other option for IT than to deliver data via self-service access across all lines of business.
-However, IT must find the proper way to do so in order to prevent exposing company assets to unnecessary risk.
-They must adopt a model of collaborative governance.
+If IT can’t deliver the tools to access the information residing in corporate data lakes, employees will — just as they did in the BYOD era—find a workaround, which will likely put enterprise information at risk.
+There's no other option for IT than to deliver data via self-service access across all lines of business.
+However, IT must find the proper way to do so in order to prevent exposing company assets to unnecessary risk - they must adopt a model of collaborative governance.

 Wikipedia is a good example of user collaboration in action.
 Launched in 2001, it is the world’s sixth most popular website regarding overall visitor traffic.
 Everyone can contribute or edit entries – a mixed blessing when it comes to reliability and trust.